grempe/secretsharing/README.md

 at <https://github.com/grempe/secretsharing>.
 The public API of this new Gem is *not* backwards compatible with 'secretsharing' <= '0.3'.

+## Is it ready?

+This code has not yet been tested in production.
+It is seemingly well tested though with a full Minitest suite and 100% test code coverage and appears to be working well for what it was designed to do.
+The code also undergoes a continuous integration test run on many different Ruby runtimes upon every push.

+The mathematics of the code, which is critical to its operation, and its suitability for use as a security product have not yet been tested or verified by security minded folks. `Yet`.
+If you are one of those strongly mathematically or security minded folks please do get in touch if you think you can help validate the current implementation.
+Suggestions or concerns welcome.

 ## Installation

 Add this line to your application's Gemfile: